 If anyone wants to support you, how can they do it?

 If they are interested in what I do, I invite them to subscribe to my YouTube channel and leave a comment or two under my videos.
-And if they really want to support me, they can also join my Patreon page.
+And if people really want to support me, they can order custom TABs, backing tracks, music compositions, (or if they don’t currently need any of that, they can simply donate an amount through PayPal).

 What kind of other, music related services do you offer?